-The first holiday without a loved one may seem like a blur, in particular, if they died close to a major holiday like Thanksgiving.
+The first holiday without a loved one may seem like a blur, in particular, if they died close to a major family holiday like Christmas, Easter, or Thanksgiving.
 Many people who’ve suffered the death of a loved one will tell you that they don’t start to completely miss their loved one during the holidays until after the first one has gone by.

 Jump ahead to these sections:

 - Ideas for Starting New Traditions to Honor Your Deceased Loved One

 - Ideas for Incorporating Your Deceased Loved One in Established Family Traditions

 Of course, any Thanksgiving without a loved one is enough to make you sad and feel the pain of not having them there.
 But what they mean to say is that during the first holiday, especially when the death is so recent, you may not have time to process that they are no longer there with all that’s going on following their death.

 Ideas for Starting New Traditions to Honor Your Deceased Loved One

 The death of a loved one can leave a void in your life that’s strongly felt during the holiday season.
 Family traditions take on new meaning when a cherished member of the family has died.
 Getting through Thanksgiving when the entire family traditionally comes together to celebrate their many blessings may be challenging for everyone.

 You may need to start new traditions that honor your loved one who’s died so that you give new meaning to the holiday celebrations.
 The following ideas can give you some inspiration until you find new ways for your family to celebrate.

 1. Go for a walk in the woods